brent-shaw/ev3-01-beginner/workbook01.md

 2. On your brick, go to the settings menu, and go down
 3. Open your Bluetooth settings, and make sure that both “Visibility” and “Bluetooth” are turned on.
 NOTE: If you are using an iPad, you will need to select the “iPhone/iPad/iPod” setting.
 For Android or Windows devices, leave this setting turned off.
-4. Once Bluetooth (on your brick) is turded on, open the Bluetooth settings menu for your device.
+4. Once Bluetooth (on your brick) is turned on, open the Bluetooth settings menu for your device.
 5. Select and pair with your brick.
 6. A message should appear on your brick asking if you would like to pair with the device.
 Click the tick [Yes] option.
 7. It should ask you to enter a code (by default this is 1234).
 Leave this as the code and pair.